neurosity/neurosity-sdk-js/README.md

 * Check for CORS
 * Security audit
 * Code splitting
-  * Firebase should only be loaded if cloud mode is enabled
+  * Cloud client should only be loaded if cloud mode is enabled
-  * socket.io-client should only be loaded on wifi mode
+  * Wifi client should only be loaded on wifi mode
-* Full Documentation
 * Document how to get `deviceId`
 * Document how to get `apiKey` for cloud mode
 * Remove `apiKey` from examples
-* Add more examples
 * Publish to cdn